AngelCampos/AngelCampos.github.io/_pages/flatmate.md

 ## Important notes:

-- We are three guys, but one of us is interested in staying, consider this.
-If you are by yourself you will only need to find another person, which is fairly easy in WIS.
+- One of us (male) is interested in staying, consider this if you need flatmates, if you are by yourself you will only need to find another person, which is fairly easy in WIS.
 - Most of the appliances and furniture were bougth by us, and some we got them for free or at low cost, but we still will need to negotiate a prize for all you want to keep in the apartment, the rest will be sold or donated, will not be kept.